Get many of your driving questions answered to help prepare you for the road ahead!

 Must take and pass a written test over the Indiana Drivers Manual

-What are the requirements for taking the Drive Test Waiver at Safety Zone Driving Academy?
+What are the requirements for taking the Driving Skills Test at Safety Zone Driving Academy?

-All students who pass both the in-class and behind-the-wheel portions of our driver education program qualify for the drive-test waiver.
+All students who pass both the in-class and behind-the-wheel portions of our driver education program qualify for the driving skills test.
 The test is approximately 15 minutes in duration and for a small fee can be taken anytime upon completion of the course.

 Are all vehicles dual control?